ylathouris/cuta-docker/README.md

 images are designed to make it easier to **build**, **test** and **deploy** container-based applications (i.e. services, serverless).

-How exactly does **Cuta Docker** make it easier to **build**, **test** and **deploy** applications?
-By providing the following features:

-### Ready-To-Go Environments

-The images in this project are **ready-to-go** development environments.
-This means you don't have to worry about installing things like runtimes, package managers and many of the obscure libraries required to build your software.
-It all comes pre-packaged in our environments.
-Of course, if you want to customise the images with your favourite development tools, you can!
-All our environments are publicly accessible as docker images.
-You can extend them or replace them entirely.

-### Consistent Environments

-As mentioned, our **ready-to-go** development environments come with everything you need to **build**, **test** and **deploy** your app.
-The only software you'll need to install is the software required by your app at runtime (and we provide an easy way to do that too!).
-Not only that, our images provide consistency for you and your fellow developers.
-You won't have to worry about version descrepancies or platform variants.

 <br/>

 ## Images